kwimbish2022/Professional-Portfolio/README.md

 # Professional-Portfolio

 ## Purpose
 My Professional Portfolio.
-Public and open for review to all recruiters/future employers.
+Public and open for review to all.

 ## Built with
 * HTML